Selecting Syringes and Needles

 Types of Syringes

-The size of syringe you will need is based on the volume of medication to be given and the desired pressure flow.
-Volumes are usually measured in cubic centimeters (cc) or milliliters (mL).
-Both measurements are equivalent in volume.
-A 1 cc syringe is the same as a 1 mL syringe.
-Large volumes of medication require larger syringe sizes.
-Lower pressure flows also require larger syringes.
-The use of the syringe for injections, medical tubing or irrigation are also factors in syringe selection.
-A very common type of syringe is the U-100 insulin syringe.
-The U-100 insulin syringe is used commonly for diabetic medications.
-This syringe is intended for one-time use only.
-Below is an infographic depicting the size of the syringe matched with the use for the syringe.
+Select syringes based upon the volume of medication prescribed and the desired pressure flow.
+Marked on the barrel is the amount, measured in centimeters (cc) or milliliters (mL).
+Both types of measurements are equivalent in volume.
+One cc is the same as a 1 mL.
+Large quantities of medication require larger syringe sizes.
+A need for lower pressure flows also requires a larger dimension.
+The use of a syringe for injections, with medical tubing or for irrigation are also factors in syringe selection.
+A prevalent type is the U-100 insulin syringe.
+It is a low volume syringe commonly used for diabetic medications.
+This syringe is for one-time use only and is thus a very low-cost syringe.
+Below is an infographic of a continuum depicting syringe sizes matched with corresponding usage--injections, medical tubing, or irrigation.